UBCSailbot/docs/docs/reference/github/workflow/pr.md

 # Pull Requests

-Pull requests are used to facilitate code reviews when merging a branch into the main branch.
-A pull request is the implementation of an issue or other change that we want to make to the main branch.
+Pull requests are used to verify code functionality and quality of a development branch before merging into the main branch, accomplished through CI and code reviews.

 !!! note